matiasleidemer/released-today-archived/README.md

 The app should be running at `http://localhost:3000`.

+### Fetching new releases

+Just run the following: `bundle exec rake releases:sync`.
+It will trigger a background job that will fetch new releases for every artist in the database.
+Ideally, if you're running Released today in a server, you'd have a cron job doing that for you daily.

 ## Tests

 ReleasedToday uses RSpec and Rubocop for tests.
 You can run the full test suite with the default rake task: